DHTMLX/docs-todolist/docs/api/events/unchecktask_event.md

 ### Description

-@short: fires when a task is marked as uncompleted
+@short: Fires when a task is marked as uncompleted

 ### Usage